 During the college's most recent accreditation visit (2003), the Higher Learning Commission (a Commission of the North Central Association of Colleges and Schools) granted York College the maximum 10 year accreditation.
 Two years later York College's Teacher Education program received national accreditation from the National Council for Accreditation of Teacher Education (NCATE).

 In recent developments, the college launched York College Online in 2010 to expand the reach of the school with special focus on non-traditional students.
 The college has grown from only four major buildings in 1956, to a campus of 17 major facilities on 50 acres that serve the needs of a growing student body.
-Fall enrollment is typically around 500 students, coming from about 30 states and several countries.
+Fall enrollment is typically between 400 and 500 students, coming from about 30 states and several countries.
 The college's 7,500 alumni reside in every state and several countries.
 As has been the case from its founding, the focus of the college is to transform lives through Christ-centered education and prepare each student for a life of service to God, family and society.

 1125 E 8th St